slrobertson1/botlab/README.md

 Each Lesson contains documentation.
 Open each lesson to review the documentation, and then drill down into the individual microservices inside the intelligence directories.

+## Modified botengine Instructions

+I decompiled and modified the botengine to support downloading data from all devices at a location.
+You can download all data from all devices at a location for a given time period as follows:

+python2 botengine_slr.py --download_devices --location 580902 -u <your_username> -p <your_password>